ccoutant/dwarf-locations/025-multiloc-storage.md

 [1] - not strictly accurate, as with overlay, the composite covers the
       whole base memory storage, but similar enough for the illustration.

-The locations of examples 1 and 2 are isomorphic, because from the consumer's perspective, there is no difference -- the rules for multiloc storage and composite storage compose naturally such that reads and writes to the two locations produce the same results.

 ([click to try example on the dwarf-evaluator playground](https://aktemur.github.io/dwarf-evaluator/?context=%28%28TargetReg+1+%2201234567%22%29%29&input=DW_OP_addr+0xf00%0ADW_OP_dup%0ADW_OP_reg1%0ADW_OP_lit4%0ADW_OP_lit4%0ADW_OP_overlay%0ADW_OP_multiloc))